MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

 In this lab, you'll first play the role of a Lamna Healthcare system administrator, where you'll set up the Patient Access portal and various tools in the Patient Service Center application.
 Next, you'll play the role of Casey, who will sign in to the portal, navigate the various options, interact with the Azure Health Bot, and escalate to a live agent in Patient Service Center to refill the medication.

-## Learning objectives

-In this lab, you will:

--   Configure and navigate the Patient Access Portal
--   Create and configure Agent Scripts to show in the Productivity Pane
--   Create and configure Knowledge Articles
--   Experience escalation scenario from Patient Portal through Azure Health Bot into Patient Service Center

 ## Exercise 1: Configure & Navigate the Patient Access Portal

 In this exercise, you will learn how to do the following: